xsa-dev/SecureFinAI_Contest_2025/Task_3_FinGPT_Powered_Agents_MultiModal_Financial_Data/README.md

 3. **Submit Your Agent**
    Submit your agent following the competition guidelines.
 Make sure your model is:

-   - Capable of handling multilingual financial question answering with complex reasoning.
+   - Capable of handling multilingual financial question answering with complex reasoning (PolyFiQA tasks).
-   - Proficient in extracting and reasoning over information from visual financial documents.
+   - Proficient in converting financial document images to structured HTML format (OCR tasks).
    - Robust in cross-modal integration of textual and visual financial information.

 4. **Benchmarking Phase**
-   After submission, we will use our question sets to evaluate your model's performance across multilingual financial QA and visual-text financial analysis tasks.
+   After submission, we will use our question sets to evaluate your model's performance across:
+   - Multilingual financial QA tasks (PolyFiQA dataset for reasoning)
+   - Visual-text document conversion tasks (OCR datasets for image-to-HTML conversion)

 ---